cobrbra/ICBioMark/README.md

 ### Train/Val/Test and Matrix Construction

-The MAF format is widely used and standardised, but not espeically helpful for our purposes.
+The MAF format is widely used and standardised, but not especially helpful for our purposes.
 The ideal format for our data is a matrix, where every row corresponds to a sample, every column corresponds to a gene/mutation type combination, and each entry corresponds to how many